CodingItWrong/codingitwrong.com/_posts/2023-12-04-marathon-infinity-lan.md

 Next, enable AppleTalk and configure it to run over Ethernet.

-Open the AppleTalk control panel and choose “Ethernet” from the dropdown.
+If you have an AppleTalk control panel, open it and choose “Ethernet” from the dropdown.

 ![The Mac OS 9 AppleTalk control panel, with Ethernet selected from the "Connect via" dropdown.](/img/posts/marathon-lan/appletalk-over-ethernet.png)

+On some computers running pre-Open Transport, you may need to do this in the Network control panel instead of AppleTalk.

 Next, make sure AppleTalk is enabled.
 You can do this one of two places.
 The first is in Chooser: